Mari94k/Project-for-Cancer-Patients/README.md

-# 📌Project for Cancer Patients
+# 📌 ML Project for Cancer Patients

 ▪In this project, we delved into a dataset encapsulating various health metric from cancer patients.